The Menstrual Cycle

 The ovulation phase will be delayed or stopped if you have taken the morning after pill such as ellaOne.
 This is to prevent the release of the egg and stop pregnancy.

 How can I track my menstrual cycle?

 There are many reasons that you might want to track your menstrual cycle.
 If you are trying to conceive, you can track your cycle to find your most fertile signs.
 You may also want to track your cycle in order to monitor your health, manage weight loss expectations, or simply so that your period never takes you by surprise.

 You can track your menstrual cycle using a mobile phone app.
 Menstrual cycle apps allow you to mark on a calendar the first day of your menstrual period.
 Over multiple months, you will be able to calculate how long each cycle lasts.
 This is the amount of time from the start of one period to the start of the next.

-These apps will calculate, using your cycle, your likely day of ovulation.
-They can also be used to work out what's described as your 'fertile window' - the days to have intercourse, if you are trying for a baby.
+These apps will use your cycle to calculate your likely day of ovulation.
+They can also be used to work out what's described as your 'fertile window' - the days to have intercourse if you are trying for a baby.

 Using a thermometer can help you to track your menstrual cycle.
 Your temperature should increase very slightly (up to 1.0°C) during the luteinizing hormone surge.
 You won't notice this without a thermometer, but may discover a pattern if you check your temperature daily.